thingscouldbeworse/parlay/README.md

 Introduction:

 This is a README file for the program Parley.
 Parley is a messaging app on Android system.
-It based on the java language, and based on the github and Android Studio.
+It is written in xml and java languages.
+The systems used to create this app include github and Android Studio.

-Included:
+Files Included:

 A folder named ".idea" with several files in.
 In below is the list of these files: